 A Connected Curriculum

 To ensure that we develop concepts and revisit skills, we plan lessons that build on prior knowledge.
 We want our children to be able to make sense of everything we want them to know and be able to do.
-Teacher’s use the Cornerstones skills and knowledge progression documents when planning, so that necessary skills, knowledge and concepts are introduced, built on over time, revisited and assessed.
+Teacher’s use subject progression documents when planning, so that necessary skills, knowledge and concepts are introduced, built on over time, revisited and assessed.
 The key knowledge for each topic is set out in a knowledge organiser.
 Through the knowledge organisers our children are able to familiarise themselves with some of the knowledge and concepts that they will be learning.
-This knowledge is reinforced throughout the project, and assessed using low-stakes assessments such as quizzes.
+This knowledge is reinforced throughout the unit of learning, and assessed using low-stakes assessments such as quizzes.
 A well connected curriculum will enable children to grow intellectually, spiritually and emotionally.
-It will enable them to seek out their passions, become increasingly knowledgeable and make sense of complex concepts that might otherwise be taught in isolation.
-The Cornerstones curriculum identifies four main areas of connectivity: big ideas, subject-to-subject links, pedagogical links and concept links.
+It will enable them to seek out their passions, become increasingly knowledgeable and make sense of complex concepts.

 Please refer to our ‘Curriculum – Big Picture’ document to see how our whole curriculum is connected and supports our overarching aim.